oumermuhammed/github/ReadMe.md

 Welcome, working on DIMS.
-DIMS has a mobile app version and a Web app version
+DIMS has a mobile app version and a Web app version.
+Another version will be applied on github.